single-spa/single-spa.js.org/website/versioned_docs/version-5.x/create-single-spa.md

     orgName: 'name-of-company',
     // The name of the current project.
 This usually matches the git repo's name
     projectName: 'name-of-project',
+    // If your project uses typescript, set typecheck.
+Otherwise, omit it.
+    typecheck: 'typescript',
     // See https://webpack.js.org/guides/environment-variables/#root for explanation of webpackConfigEnv webpackConfigEnv,
   })